ADVANTICS/documentation/charge-controllers/ADM-CS-SECC/interfaces.md

 The RS-485 serial interface comes with built-in 120 Ohm termination.
 The interface is fully user configurable and controllable, including speed and master/slave configuration.
 A typical application could be a point-to-point connection to a card-reader inside the charger cabinet.

+On the Linux system, the serial port is exposed on `/dev/ttymxc1`.
+The kernel has been configured to apply the right settings for it from the start (ie. polarity and the RTS flag).

 ## Interlock

 The interlock line is an open-collector output, with a 4.7 kOhm pull-up to 24V.
 This signal is bidirectional, allowing sampling as well as assertion from within the controller.
 It can be used by power modules to signalize failure, or by a door sensor to cause shutdown in case of open door.
 User systems can assert the interlock by grounding the interlock line.